rsksmart/devportal-1.0/kb/rskj-for-developers.md

 there is likely an error during startup.
 Likewise, if the RSKj process crashes unexpectedly, there is also an error.
-However, there is no output in the terminal/ shell from RSKj.
+However, there is no output in the terminal/shell from RSKj.
 You need to view the log files, which are (by default) located in a `logs` directory in the same folder as the JAR file.
 Use the following command to see all of its output as it runs.